Here are a few of my current research projects.

 Genetics in Evolutionary Game Theory:

-Here my research focuses on methodology and interpretation of evolutionary models.
-Evolutionary game theory is often viewed as a 'phenotypic' approach to studying evolution, meaning that generally models only take into account the observable traits of organisms (their phenotypes) and ignore possible effects of genetics.
-However, genetic constraints can importantly affect both the process of evolution and evolutionary outcomes, and it is important to understand how this affects the reliability of predictions based on the phenotypic approach.
-This research challenges the common, and often implicit, reliance on the ‘phenotypic gambit’ – the practice of ignoring genetics when analyzing a population’s evolution.
+Evolutionary game theory is often viewed as a 'phenotypic' approach to studying evolution, meaning that models generally only take into account the observable traits of organisms (their phenotypes) and ignore possible effects of genetics.
+My research challenges the common, and often implicit, assumption that this ‘phenotypic gambit’ will be a safe bet in evolutionary game theoretic models.